Risumon7/Hello-World/README.md

-This is basic c programming entry level code that i made while learning
+These are the basic c programming entry level code that I made while learning.